bolderbrush10/SearchlightAssault/programmer-notes.md

     - Probably want a scene with an SL getting built by a robot, which enables turrets to attack a biter base
     - Probably want a scene with a jail break that succeeds
     - Probably wanta  scene with a jail break that fails
+- Think about teleporting or somehow... hiding the entities we're replacing.
+  It'd be nice to not have to spawn / destroy turrets all the time just because we're boosting them.